How the Texas Good Samaritan Law Affects Your Liability

 Have you ever been a Good Samaritan?
 According to Texas law, a Good Samaritan is someone who stops by after seeing an accident or people who have been injured and tries to help in good faith.
 It might involve direct physical help, verbal comforting or simply directing traffic and calling emergency services.
+Read on to learn more from an experienced auto accident attorney in Texas at Patino Law Firm.

 Although the concept of a Good Samaritan seems nothing more than being a good citizen, many people are concerned about the possible implications if something goes wrong if they stop to help.
 What happens if you stop to give any kind of help and the person who is injured or unwell becomes worse or even dies?
 Could you be blamed for what has happened, even if it had nothing to do with what you actually did at the scene?